The mid-cap sector has undergone a roller coster ride since 2017.

 However, this time around, the nation is in the middle of a structural slowdown.
 For the first time since the liberalization of 1991, the country is facing a downturn due to a decline in private consumption.
-The economy is facing a sharp decline in its savings rate in two decades.
+The economy is facing a sharp decline in its savings rate for two decades.

-On the one hand, the private capital expenditure has remained sluggish for the past few years, the consumption engine that was pulling the economy all this while is losing its steam on the other hand.
+On the one hand, the private capital expenditure has remained sluggish for the past few years, and the consumption engine that was pulling the economy all this while is losing its steam on the other hand.

 Also, the economy is facing the problem of piling bad loans in formal and shadow banks (non-banking finance companies).

 If we see the consumption pattern currently, the private consumption breakdown is reasonably broad and structured.
 Housing demand has remained sluggish for several years now.

 Also, automobile sales have slowdown in the recent past with the weakest performance coming in the fourth quarter of fiscal 2019.